MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-recent.md

 - Enter a keyword into the **Filter by keyword** field to show only recent content that includes that keyword.
 - Use the Filter drop-down to sort your content according to the value of the **Type**, **Opened**, or **Endorsement** column.
 - Click a column heading to display a sorting arrow.
-In this example, hovering over **Location** reveals an arrow &mdash; recent content can be sorted alphabetically by location content type.
+In this example, hovering over **Location** reveals an arrow &mdash;recent content can be sorted alphabetically by location content type.

 :::image type="content" source="./media/end-user-recent/power-bi-recent-sort-search-new.png" alt-text="Screenshot showing search and sorting options in Power BI.":::